Seven Governance Themes. One Structural Finding.

 20.9%

 A policy is the minimum threshold — it tells trans and nonbinary employees that the organisation has considered their existence.
 Without one, inclusion is entirely dependent on individual goodwill, which is inconsistent, unreliable, and indefensible under scrutiny.
-But as the next six themes show, having a policy is necessary but nowhere near sufficient.
+But having a policy is necessary and nowhere near sufficient.

-Leadership & Accountability — Who owns inclusion at the top?
+Theme 2 — Leadership & Accountability: Who owns inclusion at the top?

 6.1%

-• 17.2% have board or senior leadership engagement on trans inclusion specifically
+Have board or senior leadership engagement on trans inclusion

 17.2%